 In the course of wildland fire initial attack, DNRC Land Offices may make arrangements for the use of local government fire suppression resources by DNRC or other cooperating fire suppression agencies.
 This is accomplished via an initial attack or state/county cooperative agreement signed by state and local government officials (RFD, VFD, county, etc.).
 If USFS resources are involved, the participating forest has the option to agree to the terms of assistance with local cooperators as an agent of the DNRC Land Office.
 Alternately, the USFS or other federal agency may elect to enter into an IA agreement directly with local government cooperators.
 In this case DNRC will have no direct financial, administrative, or management involvement.

 To receive DNRC suppression assistance not covered by prior agreement, the local cooperator must place an order through a state Land Office and its associated dispatch center.
-Reference Mobilization of Local Government Firefighting: https://dnrc.mt.gov/Forestry/Wildfire/agreements-plans-guides been compromised.
-An entrapment may or may not include deployment of a fire shelter for its intended purpose.
-This situation may or may not result in injury.
-They include "near misses."
+Reference Mobilization of Local Government Firefighting.

 WILDLAND FIRE ENTRAPMENT/FATALITY